 Have a list of rules and procedures which are compulsory for everyone who takes a leave.

-For instance, employees need to
+For instance, employees need to:

-4. Educate your employees on the consequences
+4. Educate your employees about the consequences

-Your employees should be aware of the toll that is experienced by the organisation and their co-workers when they are absent for too long.
+Your employees should be aware of the toll that is experienced by the organization and their co-workers when they are absent for too long.
 Your duty is to make sure they follow the guidelines, not judge whether or not the leave was justified.
 Only a doctor can find out if the sick leave was genuine or not.

 5. Follow up at the time of return

-When your employees return to work after a sick leave, make sure to be considerate rather than questionable.
+When your employees return to work after sick leave, make sure to be considerate rather than questionable.
 This sends a message to your employees that you are concerned about their health and that their absence was noticed.

 6. Communicate to find out deeper issues